httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Introduction

 This document describes a use of HTTP Alternative Services {{RFC7838}} to decouple the URI scheme from the use and configuration of underlying encryption.
-It allows HTTP/2 {{RFC7540}} to access a `http` URI
-{{RFC7230}} using Transport Layer Security (TLS) {{RFC5246}}
-with Opportunistic Security {{RFC7435}}.
+It allows an `http` URI to be accessed using HTTP/2 {{RFC7230}} and Transport Layer Security (TLS) {{RFC5246}} with Opportunistic Security {{RFC7435}}.

-This document describes a usage model whereby sites can serve `http` URIs over TLS, thereby avoiding the problem of serving Mixed Content (describe in {{W3C.CR-mixed-content-20160802}}) while still providing protection against passive attacks.
+This document describes a usage model whereby sites can serve `http` URIs over TLS, thereby avoiding the problem of serving Mixed Content (described in {{W3C.CR-mixed-content-20160802}}) while still providing protection against passive attacks.

-Opportunistic Security does not provide the same guarantees as using TLS with `https` URIs; Opportunistic Security is vulnerable to active attacks, and does not change the security context of the connection.
+Opportunistic Security does not provide the same guarantees as using TLS with `https` URIs, because it is vulnerable to active attacks, and does not change the security context of the connection.
 Normally, users will not be able to tell that it is in use (i.e., there will be no "lock icon").